akusy/bitmap-editor-sim/README.md

 *  F X Y C - Fill the region R with the colour C. R is defined as: Pixel (X,Y) belongs to R. Any other pixel which is the same colour as (X,Y) and shares a common side with any pixel in R also belongs to this region.
 *  S - Show the contents of the current image
 *  X - Terminate the session

+# New feature

+New supported commands:

+* T - Transpose, image rotate and mirror